faketomatoes/faketomatoes.github.io/_pages/about.md

 News
 ======
+Oct 15, 2023 Successfully completing the INFORMS talk and being able to meet my dear friend was wonderful!

 Aug 10, 2023 The JSM has concluded successfully – a memorable journey in the beautiful city of Toronto!